NicoG60/OscMackieControl/doc/Mackie Control Protocol.md

 - Bit 6 is the *Dot* on/off toggle. (each 7-seg display has a dot)
 - Bit 5 is always 1
 - Bit 4 is the General on/off toggle.
-- Bit 3 to 0 represents the number to display (from 0 to 9)
+- Bit 3 to 0 represents the ASCII character to display.
+The characters from `33` to `96` are supported.
+However if the character code is between `64` and `96`, subtract `64` from the from the character code to display it properly.

 ## Mixing zone